yannikmesserli/UC-2018/presentations/mobile-webapps-arcgis-js-api/presentation.md

    - Browser Vendor

  - Poor performance can be avoided by
-   - keeping the number of layers limited (10 - 30)
+   - Keeping the number of layers limited (10 - 30)
-   - using appropriate symbols for every visualization
+   - Using appropriate symbols for every visualization
-   - using advantageous viewpoints
+   - Using advantageous viewpoints
-   - throttling resource consumption
+   - Throttling resource consumption
-   - turning off features
+   - Turning off features

 ---